flatsiedatsie/seashell/README.md

 # Seashell
 Just a quick way to run shell commands to test things.
 Used in development.

-Please don't run commands from strangers - you could seriously hard your system.
+Please don't run commands from strangers - you could seriously harm your system.